Grade 6 Language Arts

 Punctuation

 One key concept is the use of nonrestrictive clauses, which provide extra information that isn't essential to the meaning of the sentence.
 Sixth graders learn to punctuate these clauses using commas, parentheses, or dashes depending on how much emphasis or interruption they want to create.
-Commas are used for a smoother flow, parentheses for an aside or interruption, and dashes for a dramatic or more significant pause.
-Additionally, they focus on correctly placing quotation marks around dialogue and titles, ensuring their punctuation is precise and properly formatted.

 How Night Zookeeper can help